Entering the Site

 - Building operators and site managers should require maintenance personnel to follow preventive measures to prevent infection:

-- Assign a “Protocol Manager” or restructure a security team at building entrances if possible, to conduct checkups for employees.
+- Assign a “Protocol Manager” or restructure a security team at building entrances, to conduct checkups for employees.

 - Form a security team to conduct checkups in residential buildings.

 - In commercial buildings, a dedicated team should be assigned to conduct checkups (evaluation) on employees.